llvm/llvm-project/clang/docs/UsersManual.rst

 ``CLANG_CONFIG_FILE_SYSTEM_DIR`` respectively.
 The first file found is used.
 It is an error if the required file cannot be found.

-If no explicit configuration file is specified, Clang searches for a default configuration file following the rules described in the next paragraphs.
+The default configuration files are searched for in the same directories following the rules described in the next paragraphs.
+Loading default configuration files can be disabled entirely via passing the ``--no-default-config`` flag.
-To disable this behavior, ``--no-default-config`` flag can be used.

-Another way to specify a configuration file is to encode it in executable name.
+The name of the default configuration file is deduced from the clang executable name.
 For example, if the Clang executable is named ``armv7l-clang`` (it may be a symbolic link to ``clang``), then Clang will search for file ``armv7l.cfg`` in the directory where Clang resides.

 If a driver mode is specified in invocation, Clang tries to find a file specific for the specified mode.
 For example, if the executable file is named